nachivpn/cat/README.md

 # cat

 An experimental effort to embed Category theory in Intuitionistic Type theory.
 In other words, an implementation of examples and proofs from Awodey's book on Category Theory in Agda.

+In approach, this effort is closely related to [JLimperg/cats](https://github.com/JLimperg/cats).